bxparks/rpn83p/docs/USER_GUIDE.md

 little bit smart about the insertion:

 - no `E` is inserted if one has already been entered to the left of the cursor.
-  (This is different from the HP-48/49/50 series whose behavior I have not fully figured out.)
 - no `E` is inserted inside a Record object defined by curly braces `{` and `}`

+The behavior of the `EE` button on RPN83P is simpler and different from the HP-48/49/50 series whose behavior I have not figured out.

 **(-) Change Sign**